-Although not required, quarterly or mid-year meetings are strongly encouraged between faculty and directors to revisit objectives and to promote faculty success and continuous professional development.
+Quaterly or mid-year meetings between the school director and faculty member are highly recommended for all faculty with faculty development plans (section 4.5.4).
+Quarterly or mid-year meetings are strongly encouraged between faculty and school directors to revisit objectives and to promote faculty success and continuous professional development.